What does it mean to be vegan? — Beyond Veganism

 Choosing Healthful Ecological Fabric

 Organic linen, hemp and cotton.
 Non-sprayed plant fibers.
 Just like our ancestors used.
 At the time of writing this I've only been sewing for a year, and yet I've replaced over half my wardrobe with organic clothing that fits me well, is very comfortable, very stylish and is very ecological.
+Fast forward five years, to the time of re-reading and editing this, and my entire wardrobe is replaced with all-organic options.

 If you're not inspired to sew your own clothing, you can also buy home-made organic clothing on etsy from hundreds of different self-employed people around the globe.
 This is a great way to support small business, support the planet and support your own personal well-being all at once.